 Applicants who hold a master's degree and wish to be considered for "Post-Master's" status should explicitly address this topic in their statement of purpose.
 Post-Master’s admission is extremely competitive.
 Post-Master's applicants must demonstrate very strong scholastic ability, previous experience in conducting independent research, and the ability to contribute creatively to advanced developments in engineering.

 Post-Master's applicants will not be admitted without a commitment from a member of the department's graduate faculty who will serve as a doctoral advisor.
 As a general guideline, the department expects that Post-Master's applicants already have or soon will secure at least three years’ worth of funding (either through a commitment from the doctoral advisor or through another source such as NSF, NASA, DoD, DoE, or other funding agency).

 Please note that formal Post-Master's status is not conferred until after the student has enrolled and submitted a Petition for Post-Master's Status to the department and the Graduate School.

-The department does not review applications until after the deadline has passed.
-After the deadline, the application system will stop accepting new applications while the department begins its review process.
+The department does not review any applications until after the deadline has passed.
 You can monitor the status of your application by logging in to the application system.
 However, if there are any questions or concerns regarding your application we will contact you.